-Slide About LDAS ABOUT US LDAS is a community-based organisation that specialises in the support of all women and girls who have experienced domestic abuse to live safe and independent lives
+Slide About LDAS ABOUT US LDAS is a community-based organisation that specialises in the support of women and girls who have experienced domestic abuse to live safe and independent lives

 you are not alone, LDAS are here to support you.